Crockwell-Solutions/cdk-stepfunctions-iterator/README.md

 Ensure you have the basic setup you will need.
 Follow the [CDK Installation Guide](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) to install CDK and bootstrap your target account

-> Ensure that CloudTrail is enabled in your account.
-This is not performed by the CDK and must be done manually.
-In many cases, this will be managed by a centralized service such as AWS Control Tower.

 Install the dependencies
 ```
 npm install